dropzone/dropzone/README.md

 display file previews and upload progress, and handle the upload for you via XHR.

-It's fully configurable and can be styled according to your needs.
+It's fully configurable, can be styled according to your needs and is trusted by millions.

 <div align="center">
   <img width="674" alt="Dropzone Screenshot" src="https://user-images.githubusercontent.com/133277/138495095-b026cc5c-9458-4e0b-8066-d8a9d0f7e72a.png">